Ayfri/Deep-Research/README.md

 4. For Deep Research mode, configure:
    - OpenAI model for analysis
    - Question count (auto or manual)
+5. **(Optional) Configure API Keys**: Click the "API Key Settings" button in the bottom-left navbar to enter your Perplexity and OpenAI keys.
+These will be saved in your browser.

 ## Technologies Used 🧰